GluuFederation/docs-ce-prod/3.1.2/source/integration/saas/moodle.md

 # SSO To Moodle
-The following doc describes how to achieve SSO to Moodle using the Gluu Server IDP and the OpenID Connect (OIDC) plugin from Office 365.
+The following doc describes how to achieve SSO to Moodle using the Gluu Server IDP and the Moodle OpenID Connect (OIDC) plugin from Office 365.

 ## Install OIDC in Moodle